udacity/cd14704-azure-agentic-c2-classroom/lesson-1-Understand Semantic Kernel’s architecture and primary components/exercises/solution/README.md

 ## Task Description

-Implement a Python script that creates a specialized ChatCompletionAgent with the following specifications:
+Implement a Python script that:

-### 1. Kernel Setup
+### 1. Initializes the Kernel

-- Initialize a Semantic Kernel instance
+- Creates a Kernel instance
-- Configure and register an Azure OpenAI chat completion service
+- Registers an AzureChatCompletion service
-- Use GPT-4.1-mini deployment with API version "2024-12-01-preview"
+- Uses deployment gpt-4.1-mini with API version 2024-12-01-preview

+### 2. Adds a Weather Plugin

+- Defines a WeatherPlugin class with a search function
+- Uses @kernel_function so agents can call it natively
+- Returns simulated weather data (can be replaced with a real API)

+### 3. Defines Multiple Agents

+- **SafetyAgent** — low temperature (0.3) for deterministic, standards‑aligned safety plans
+- **RegulationAgent** — slightly higher temperature (0.35) to merge multiple regulatory frameworks
+- **WeatherAgent** — mid‑range temperature (0.55) for creative adaptation to weather scenarios
+- **FinalIntegrationAgent** — higher temperature (0.7) for narrative flow and integration

+Each agent:
+- Receives the shared Kernel (so it can call plugins)
+- Has its own role‑specific instructions
+- Uses OpenAIChatPromptExecutionSettings to control temperature and token limits

-### 2. Agent Configuration
+### 4. Chains Agent Execution

-Create a ChatCompletionAgent that:
-- Specializes in data analysis expertise
-- Can explain complex statistical analysis concepts
-- Refuses to answer questions outside the data analysis domain
-- Uses specific execution settings (temperature: 1.0, max_tokens: 300)
+- Starts with an initial prompt describing the task and location
+- Passes the evolving current_output from one agent to the next
+- Streams each agent's output asynchronously
+- Prints the final integrated service plan

-### 3. Testing Scenarios
+## Testing Scenarios

-Your implementation should handle these test prompts:
-1. "What is the average of 11,22,33" (should answer)
-2. "Summarize the plot of Romeo and Juliet" (should refuse)
-3. "List the first 5 prime numbers" (should refuse)
-4. "Translate 'Good morning' into Spanish" (should refuse)
-5. "Give me a statistical summary for this data: 233,555,9866,2345,77" (should answer)
+Example variations to try:

+- Change location to test different weather forecasts
+- Adjust temperature values to see how creativity vs. determinism affects output
+- Replace the simulated weather data with a real API call for live adaptation
+- Add more agents (e.g., Cost Analyst, Environmental Impact Reviewer) to extend the chain

 ## Expected Behavior

-- **Data Analysis Questions**: The agent should provide helpful, detailed responses about statistical concepts and data analysis
-- **Non-Data Questions**: The agent should politely decline to answer questions outside its specialized domain
-- **Output Format**: Each test prompt should be clearly labeled with its number and the agent's response should be prefixed with "Agent says:"
+- **Sequential enrichment** — each agent builds on the previous agent's output
+- **Plugin usage** — WeatherAgent calls the WeatherPlugin to adapt the plan
+- **Role fidelity** — each agent stays within its domain of expertise
+- **Final integration** — coherent, well‑structured service plan at the end

 ## Key Concepts to Demonstrate

 ### Kernel Architecture
-- How the Kernel serves as the central coordination point
-- Service registration and management
+- Centralized registration of AI services and plugins
-- Integration between different SK components
+- Shared kernel instance across multiple agents

 ### Agent Specialization
+- Role‑specific instructions and execution settings
+- Temperature tuning for precision vs. creativity

+### Plugin Integration
-- Using instructions to create domain-specific AI agents
+- Using @kernel_function to expose Python functions to agents
-- How prompt engineering controls agent behavior
-- Configuration of execution parameters
+- Allowing agents to autonomously invoke plugins

 ### Async Operations
-- Proper use of async/await for SK operations
-- Streaming responses from agents
+- Streaming responses from each agent
-- Event loop management
+- Sequential chaining while preserving intermediate outputs

 ## Success Criteria

 Your solution should:

-1. Successfully initialize a Semantic Kernel with Azure OpenAI service
+- Initialize a Semantic Kernel with Azure OpenAI service
-2. Create a specialized data analysis agent that follows its instructions
-3. Demonstrate appropriate responses to both in-domain and out-of-domain queries
-4. Use proper async patterns for all SK operations
-5. Show clear understanding of SK's component architecture

-## Extension Challenges

-Once you complete the basic implementation, try these extensions:
-1. Add memory integration to maintain conversation context
-2. Create custom native functions for specific statistical calculations
-3. Implement semantic functions using prompt templates
-4. Add logging to trace kernel operations
+- Register and use a weather plugin
+- Create four specialized agents with clear roles
+- Pass evolving context through the agent chain
+- Stream and display each agent's output
+- Produce a coherent final service plan

 ## Architecture Notes

-This exercise demonstrates several key Semantic Kernel concepts:
+This exercise demonstrates:

-- **Service-Oriented Architecture**: How AI services are abstracted and registered
-- **Agent Pattern**: Specialized AI agents with specific instructions and capabilities
-- **Execution Settings**: Fine-tuning AI behavior through configuration
-- **Async Streaming**: Real-time response generation and processing
+- **Service‑Oriented Design** — one AI service powering multiple agents
+- **Agent Chain Pattern** — sequential role‑based processing
+- **Execution Settings** — fine‑tuning temperature and token limits per agent
+- **Plugin‑Driven Adaptation** — dynamic plan modification based on external data

-Understanding these patterns will prepare you for building more complex AI applications with Semantic Kernel.
+Mastering these patterns will prepare you to build scalable, domain‑specialized, multi‑agent AI systems with Semantic Kernel.